MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 #### Upgrade management packs to work with the Authoring Tool

 During an upgrade to Service Manager, all customized Service Manager management packs are unsealed. \(Unsealed management packs are management packs that you can modify.
 For more information about sealed and unsealed management packs, see [Management Packs: Key Concepts](mps-in-auth-tool.md)).
 Management packs are copied to the new Service Manager folders without any further upgrade\-related processing.
 Using these custom management packs that were authored in previous versions of System Center Service Manager is supported.
-However, there are some issues to be aware of, and you may have to make some updates to these management packs to ensure that they work properly and as intended after the upgrade to System Center 2016 - Service Manager.
+However, there are some issues to be aware of, and you may have to make some updates to these management packs to ensure that they work properly and as intended after the upgrade to Service Manager.

 ##### Forms
 The placement of a control in a form is determined by its top, bottom, left, and right margins in relation to either its parent control or to the form itself.
 In a customized form, this method can cause controls to be adjusted improperly when the margins of the parent control or of the form are modified.

-As a result of updated styles that were implemented in System Center 2012 - Service Manager, some custom forms that were authored in System Center Service Manager 2010 might have layout issues when they are imported into System Center 2012 or 2016 - Service Manager.
+As a result of updated styles that were implemented in System Center 2012 - Service Manager, some custom forms that were authored in System Center Service Manager 2010 might have layout issues when they are imported into Service Manager.
 Depending on the customization, some controls might be placed incorrectly, causing issues such as overlapping and clipping.
 Some of these issues affect only how the form looks, and other issues can prevent some intended functionality of the form.

-The following sections describe the issues that you might encounter when you import into System Center 2016 - Service Manager forms that were authored in System Center Service Manager 2010.
-These sections also describe how you can use the System Center 2016 - Service Manager Authoring Tool to rectify these issues to ensure that these forms look and function as intended.
+The following sections describe the issues that you might encounter when you import into Service Manager forms that were authored in System Center Service Manager 2010.
+These sections also describe how you can use the Service Manager Authoring Tool to rectify these issues to ensure that these forms look and function as intended.

 ###### Clipping and overlapping controls